Problem Solving

 Supervised and performed the inspection, troubleshooting, and hands-on mechanic maintenance of all aircraft systems.
-Responsible for signing off on specialist responsibilities and final system checkouts before crewed flights.
+Responsible for signing off on final system checkouts before crewed flights.

-Engaged in over 60 temporary duty travel missions CONUS and supported over 150 missions OCONUS and through Middle East combat zone deployment.
+Engaged in over 60 temporary duty travel missions CONUS.
+I was responsible for supporting 700 missions in the Middle East combat theatre for Operation Enduring Freedom.

-Troubleshoot, inspect, install, replace, rig, or adjust (including, but not limited to):
+Troubleshoot, Test, Install, Replace, Rig, or Adjust (including, but not limited to):

 -